Bogumił Brzezinski

 Bogumił Kazimierz Brzezinski (born 22 May 1943) is a Polish chemist, professor of chemistry science who specialises in the field of infrared spectroscopy and hydrogen bonds.
 Co-worker of Prof. Georg Zundel.
 He is co-author of nearly 400 original scientific publications.

 Career

-In 1967 he graduated from the Faculty of Mathematics, Physics and Chemistry at the Adam Mickiewicz University in Poznań with M.Sc. degree.
-Brzezinski defended his Ph.D. in 1972 and D.Sc. in 1982.
-He is a Professor since 1991.
+In 1967, he graduated from the Faculty of Mathematics, Physics and Chemistry at the Adam Mickiewicz University in Poznań with M.Sc. degree.
+Brzezinski defended his Ph.D. in 1972 and D. Sc. in 1982.
+He is a professor since 1991.

 He was Vice-Dean of the Faculty of Chemistry UAM in the years 1990–1996.
-Currently Prof. Brzezinski is the head of the Department of Biochemistry since 1998.
+Currently, Brzezinski is the head of the Department of Biochemistry since 1998.

-In the years 1975–1977 Brzezinski was Alexander von Humboldt Fellow at the Faculty of Biophysic of University of Munich in Germany.
-Many times he was visiting Professor of Humboldt University (Faculty of Biophysic Charite) in Berlin.
+In the years 1975–1977, Brzezinski was Alexander von Humboldt Fellow at the Faculty of Biophysic of LMU Munich in Germany.
+Many times he was visiting Professor at the Faculty of Biophysic Charite of the Humboldt University of Berlin.